Skip to content

 #Exporting Chat Logs With Third-Party Tools

 Twitch’s built-in options won’t let you export or download chat data.
-For that, you need external tools.
+For that, you need external tools, and you should only use them on your own channel, channels you moderate, or public VODs where the streamer made replay available.
 We tested two that work reliably in 2026.

 #TwitchDownloader